What Types of Problems Are Covered By The Lemon Law?

 RVs, or motorhomes, might be covered under the Lemon Law, but this often excludes the portions of the RV that are used for habitation.
 For these vehicles, only the mechanical components may be considered.

-Geographical Scope of the Lemon Law: State vs Federal Laws
+What the Lemon Law Cover: State vs Federal Laws

 Each U.S state has its own set of Lemon Laws with varying scopes and specifics.
 Federal law also includes a provision, the Magnuson-Moss Warranty Act, which serves as a form of Lemon Law covering consumer products, including vehicles, on a national level.